binalyze/n8n-nodes-binalyze-air/README.md

 - `update` - Update a specific case

 **Enhanced Features:**
-- **Organization-First Selection:** For operations working with existing cases, organization must be selected first
+- **Organization-First Selection:** For most operations working with existing cases, organization must be selected first
-  - Organization selection appears before case selection
+  - Organization selection appears before case selection (except for the `get` operation)
   - Cases are automatically filtered based on the selected organization
 - **Organization Selection:** All case operations now support organization selection using resource locator
   - Select from a searchable list of organizations